100

 Reborn and Profitable in Three Years

-İpek Ilıcak Kayaalp, Chair of the Board of Directors of Rönesans Holding, stated that Rönesans ranks among the top companies in Europe and holds a leading position in Türkiye, saying: “We operate in more than 30 countries around the world and have over 35,000 employees.
+İpek Ilıcak Kayaalp, Chair of the Board of Directors of Rönesans Holding, noted that the group is among Europe’s top companies and a leader in Türkiye.
+She said: “We operate in more than 30 countries around the world and have over 35,000 employees.
 Our multinational partners include IFC, Meridiam, Samsung C&T, and TotalEnergies.”

 Modular Construction Capacity Doubled in Two Years

-Ballast Nedam CEO Kemal Sağlam stated that the company specialises in sustainable projects across infrastructure, buildings, hospitals, data and logistics centres, as well as industrial facilities, and water-related works.
-Providing insight into Ballast Nedam's modular construction factory in Wognum, Sağlam said: “Modular construction allows us to complete projects up to 50% faster and with lower carbon emissions compared to traditional methods, significantly reducing the time spent on site.
-Compared to traditional construction methods, modular construction generates significantly less waste, with approximately one-tenth the amount.
+Kemal Sağlam, CEO of Ballast Nedam stated that the company specialises in sustainable projects across infrastructure, buildings, hospitals, data and logistics centres, as well as industrial facilities, and waterworks.
+Discussing Ballast Nedam’s modular construction plant in Wognum, Sağlam said: “Modular construction allows us to complete projects up to 50% faster and with lower carbon emissions compared to traditional methods, significantly reducing the time spent on site.
+Compared to traditional construction methods, modular construction generates significantly less waste, with approximately one-tenth of the amount.

 We have doubled our modular construction capacity in just two years.
-At Rönesans, we offer faster, more sustainable, and more economical solutions to meet the Netherlands' annual housing requirement of 100,000 units through the use of modular building.
-With the Waldorp Four project in The Hague, which stands out with its 70-metre height and 1,171 residential units, we are delivering not only the largest modular housing project in the Netherlands but also one of the largest in Europe.”
+At Rönesans, we provide faster, more sustainable, and cost-effective solutions to help meet the Netherlands’ annual housing demand of 100,000 units through modular building techniques.
+The Waldorp Four project in The Hague, notable for its 70-metre height and 1,171 residential units, represents not only the largest modular housing development in the Netherlands but also one of the largest in Europe.”

 Land-Based Wind Turbines Built Over Water

-Kemal Sağlam noted that Ballast Nedam has also made its mark on wind energy in the Netherlands, highlighting the Windplanblauw project as a highly original and innovative renewable energy initiative.
-He explained: “In the Flevoland region, 28 old wind turbines were dismantled and replaced with 24 new, technologically advanced turbines built using a unique cofferdam structure that combines both land and sea foundations.”
+Sağlam also highlighted Ballast Nedam’s innovative work in wind energy in the Netherlands, particularly the Windplanblauw project, -a highly original and innovative renewable energy initiative.
+He explained: “In the Flevoland region, 28-year-old wind turbines were dismantled and replaced with 24 new, technologically advanced turbines, built using a unique cofferdam structure that combines both land and sea foundations.”

-Although the number of turbines has been reduced, the amount of green energy generated today is significantly higher than it was before.
-This has made a substantial contribution to meeting the region's electricity needs.
-Developed along the shores of Lake IJsselmeer, Windplanblauw is a pioneering project that stands out for its environmentally sensitive approach and the construction of land-based wind turbines over water.
+Although the number of turbines has been reduced, the amount of green energy generated today is significantly greater than before, making a substantial contribution to the region’s electricity needs.
+Developed along the shores of Lake IJsselmeer, Windplanblauw is a pioneering project renowned for its environmentally sensitive approach and innovative construction of land-based wind turbines over water.

-“We created artificial islets in shallow water and installed the land-based turbines on these islets.
-This allowed us to offer a more cost-effective solution compared to offshore turbines, which was very well received by investors.
-Completed in 3.5 years, this large-scale energy investment has pushed the boundaries of engineering while respecting the ecosystem, drawing attention not only in the Netherlands but across the world."
+“We created artificial islets in shallow water and installed land-based turbines on these islets.
+This approach enabled us to provide a more cost-effective solution compared to offshore turbines, which was highly appreciated by investors.
+Completed in just 3.5 years, this large-scale energy project has pushed engineering boundaries while preserving the ecosystem, garnering attention both in the Netherlands and internationally.

 Immersed Tunnel Technology Attracts Global Attention

-Kemal Sağlam explained that Ballast Nedam has a long-standing history in tunnel construction, having played a role in the construction of more than 40 tunnels across the Netherlands.
-He noted that they used immersed tunnel technology in the Maasdeltatunnel project, and that the Blankenburg connection in Rotterdam links this immersed tunnel with others.
-Providing further details, he said: “The Maasdeltatunnel under the Scheur River is an immersed tunnel made up of two tunnel elements measuring 185 and 205 metres in length, 40 metres in width and 7 metres in height.
-In the Scheur River, which is affected by tidal flows, we joined the two tunnel elements at a depth of 30 metres.
-Tunnel sections of this size had never been built or immersed before.
-This technology has attracted worldwide interest, and we aim to implement similar projects globally in the near future.”
+Sağlam also explained that Ballast Nedam has a long history in tunnel construction, having contributed to more than 40 tunnels across the Netherlands.
+He explained that immersed tunnel technology was used in the Maasdeltatunnel project, with the Blankenburg connection in Rotterdam linking this tunnel to other sections.
+Providing further detail, he said: “The Maasdeltatunnel beneath the Scheur River is an immersed tunnel consisting of two elements measuring 185 and 205 metres in length, 40 metres in width, and 7 metres in height.
+These elements were joined at a depth of 30 metres in the tidal waters of the Scheur River.
+Tunnel sections of this scale had never been constructed or immersed before.
+This groundbreaking technology has drawn global attention, and we aim to replicate similar projects internationally in the near future.”

 Blankenburg connection_Ronesans Holding.JPG (9.49 MB)